-- second convergence is TV, video, phones, and of course computers where networking is assumed - third convergence computers in mechanical devices which is happening extensively at a low level - fourth convergence computers inside people. implications for space and interaction are profound.
+- second convergence is TV, video, phones, and of course computers where networking is assumed - third convergence computers in mechanical devices which is happening extensively at a low level - fourth convergence computers into places the smart city - fifth convergence computers inside people. implications for space and interaction are profound.